 LTV = ARPU / Revenue or Customer churn

-You should always look to have a higher LTV than CAC, and the ideal LTV/CAC ratio for the average SaaS business is anything above 3, meaning for every dollar you put in your SaaS machine you’re getting 3 out.
-If you can achieve a ratio of 3 you can scale the growth of your SaaS while maintaining a healthy profit margin.
+You should always look to have a higher LTV than CAC, and the ideal LTV/CAC ratio for the average SaaS company is anything above 3, meaning for every dollar you put in your SaaS machine you’re getting 3 out.
+If you can achieve a ratio of 3 you can scale the growth of your SaaS startup while maintaining a healthy profit margin.

 MRR Vs. ARR – In terms of top-line revenue, it can be tempting to offer annual or even lifetime plans to new customers.
-Whilst this may benefit the business growth in the short-term, it will hold your SaaS back when it comes to valuation as ARR (annual recurring revenue) is seen as less predictable than MRR (monthly recurring revenue).
+Whilst this may benefit the business growth in the short-term, it will hold your SaaS company’s valuation back when it comes to valuation as ARR (annual recurring revenue) is seen as less predictable than MRR (monthly recurring revenue).
 If you do offer annual plans, look for an MRR to ARR ratio of 5:1 to prevent your SaaS valuation from being affected.
 In general, the more attractive SaaS companies have at least 80% of their revenue being generated on a recurring basis.

 By looking at the metrics of your business, you can better value your SaaS business in the eyes of an investor or venture capital firm.
 After looking at the above metrics, here are other factors to take into account: